If you aren’t already naked while reading this, you’ve made mistakes one, two and three. Strip down and get comfy while you peruse this article.

-Yes, there really is such a thing as National Nude Day, which lands on July 14th.
+Yes, there really is such a thing as National Nude Day, which occurs annually on July 14th.
 While being naked in public is frowned upon, according to societal norms, stripping down to your birthday suit is surprisingly beneficial for your health.
 People get frustrated when their children decide to take off their clothes and run around.
 As it turns out, children are on to something.

 Nude Fact: Benjamin Franklin liked to enjoy time in his birthday suit.
 He supposedly took baths by his open window and air-dried to connect with the elements.